 Planning a Long Blooming Bulb Garden

-This fall as you are tidying up the landscape, you may find yourself dreaming of the sweet fragrance and brightly colored blooms of spring.
+This fall as you are tidying up the landscape, you may find yourself dreaming of the sweet fragrance and brightly coloured blooms of spring.
 There is no time for dreaming… now is the time to get started and turn that dream a reality!
 A spring bulb garden is just about one of the easiest gardens there is to grow and nothing signals the end of the winter season like the first crocuses poking their heads up through the melting snow.

 Getting the bulbs planted is a reasonably simple task.
 The challenge, is selecting the right bulbs to guarantee a long season of blooms.
 Using the list of bloom cycles below as a reference; make a plan for your spring bulb garden.
 Start by choosing at least one or two types of bulb from each category to ensure that you will have something in bloom at all times.